reedpen/startup/README.md

 # Specification
 ## User oriented recipe sharing site

 ## Concise ingredient and instruction delivery
+### Story behind the recipe comes second.
+Prioritizes easily accessable information
 ## Allow users to "branch" recipes and repost with modifications
+### Similar to GitHub fork functionality
 ## Social aspect of website
+### Allow users to share recipes on their page
+### Instagram Style explore page that displays shared recipes in an appealing format